Last updated on May 8th, 2023

 Feet

 Because of nerve damage and poor circulation, people with diabetes are at a higher risk of developing foot problems.
 This can include dry skin, calluses, infections, and ulcers.
 In extreme cases, foot problems cause amputation.
 So diabetic patients must take proper care of their feet by maintaining proper hygiene and check-up schedules.
-You should wear comfortable shoes and get regular foot examinations from your doctor and keep both diabetes and hair loss at decent levels.
+You should wear comfortable shoes get regular foot examinations from your doctor and keep both diabetes and hair loss at decent levels.

 Also Read: Can Anti-biotics Raise Blood Sugar Levels?